-The Parties entered into a Research, Collaboration and Licence Agreement dated 21 December 2017 for a research project, as amended and supplemented by Amendment No. 1 between the Parties with an effective date of 21 December 2017, Amendment No. 2 with an effective date of 20 December 2019, and Amendment No. 3 with an effective date of 31 January 2020 (the "Agreement").
+The Parties entered into a Research, Collaboration and Licence Agreement dated 21 December 2017 for a research project, as amended and supplemented by Amendment No. 1 between the Parties with an effective date of 21 December 2017, Amendment No.2 with an effective date of 20 December 2019, Amendment No. 3 with an effective date of 31 January 2020 and Amendment No.4 with an effective date of 20 February 2020 (the "Agreement").

-The Parties have agreed to further extend the Agreement on the terms set forth in this Amendment No.4.
+The Parties have agreed to further extend the Agreement on the terms set forth in this Amendment No. 5.